Jaime Lannister: A Dance with Dragons

 Jaime travels to Raventree Hall and negotiates Lord Tytos Blackwood's surrender, officially ending House Stark's insurrection.
-In the aftermath, he is approached by Brienne, who claims that Sansa is in danger from Sandor "The Hound" Clegane.
-This is untrue though, as Brienne has been forced by Lady Stoneheart, the reanimated corpse of Catelyn Stark, to bring Jaime to her to punish him for his family's role in the Red Wedding.
+In the aftermath, he is approached by Brienne, who claims that Sansa is in danger from Sandor "the Hound" Clegane.
+This is untrue, as Brienne has been forced by Lady Stoneheart, the reanimated corpse of Catelyn Stark, to bring Jaime to her to punish him for his family's role in the Red Wedding.

 TV adaptation

 Nikolaj Coster-Waldau plays the role of Jaime Lannister in the television series.

-Jaime is portrayed by Danish actor Nikolaj Coster-Waldau in the HBO adaptation Game of Thrones.
+Jaime is portrayed by Danish actor Nikolaj Coster-Waldau in the HBO adaptation of the books, Game of Thrones.
 His casting was announced on August 20, 2009.

 In October 2014, Coster-Waldau and several other key cast members, all contracted for six seasons of the series, renegotiated their deals to include a potential seventh season and salary increases for seasons five, six, and seven.
 The Hollywood Reporter called the raises "huge", noting that the deal would make the performers "among the highest-paid actors on cable TV".
-Deadline Hollywood put the number for season five at "close to $300,000 an episode" for each actor, and The Hollywood Reporter wrote in June 2016 that the performers would each be paid "upward of $500,000 per episode" for seasons seven and the potential eight.
-In 2017, he became one of the highest paid actors on television and earned £2 million per episode for the show.
+Deadline Hollywood put the number for season five at "close to $300,000 an episode" for each actor, and The Hollywood Reporter wrote in June 2016 that the performers would each be paid "upward of $500,000 per episode for seasons seven and the potential eight.
+In 2017, he became one of the highest paid actors on television and earned per episode for the show.

 Matt Fowler of IGN noted in 2013 that "the people who do seem to get redemption arcs on this show are the villains".
 Over the course of the first three seasons, the series transitioned Jaime from an obvious villain to an antihero of sorts.
 Eric Dodds of Time wrote that Jaime had become "a complex, bizarrely likable character".
 Andrew Romano of The Daily Beast explained:

 But Jaime wasn't a black-and-white baddie for long.
 In fact, GoT spent the next three seasons transforming him into a pretty sympathetic character.
 The turning point was when Jaime was captured and chained up by the Starks—an ordeal that humbled him, humanized him, and eventually left him without a sword hand, struggling to find a new, post-Kingslayer identity for himself.
 Sure, Jaime could still slaughter his own cousin to escape captivity.
 But he could also rescue his sidekick Brienne of Tarth from a bear.
 And pledge to return the Stark girls to their mother, Catelyn.
 And refuse to kill his brother Tyrion on Cersei's behalf.
 And so on.
 He was a compromised, conflicted asshole—but he was basically trying to do the right thing.

 Fowler wrote that Jaime's adventure with Brienne was "the best storyline of the season" in Season 3, aside from the Red Wedding.